 Read: RIGHT JOIN in SQL Server

-Let’s see an example of SQL Server INNER JOIN with the GROUP BY on multiple columns of tables by the query.
+Let’s see an example of SQL Server INNER JOIN with the GROUP BY on multiple columns of tables in the query.

 EXAMPLE: